 Homework is an opportunity for a parent to be able to teach responsibility to the child.
 With the ‘2 Rupees 3 Paisa’ model, parents will be able to get children to do homework without a fuss.

 ‘2 Rupees, 3 Paisa’ which basically means 2 R’s and 3 P’s, is just an acronym for parents to remember every time they’re handling a child.
 So let’s look into each of it one by one.

 The first R is Role and Responsibility!
 Vidya explains, “In our experience, most of the parents just want the homework to be complete.

 And they think it’s their responsibility that the homework should be complete and the child should do it in the best way.

 Please understand it’s the child’s homework and we are responsible for enabling them to do it rather than actually sitting down and doing it.”

 So what Vidya suggests is, instead of completing the homework for your child or shouting at them, encourage the child to understand that it is their role and responsibility to do their homework.

-Nehal Roy, a parent says, I always tell my daughter, “You see we have money so that we can buy lots of stuffs” — she asks, “where does this money come from?” and I replied, “Dad and mom bring that money after working hard”.
+Nehal Roy, a parent says, I always tell my daughter, “You see we have money so that we can buy lots of stuffs” — she asks, “Where does this money come from?” and I replied, “Dad and mom bring that money after working hard”.

-She tells, “I will also work hard and being money to buy lot many stuffs”.
+She tells, “I will also work hard and bring money to buy lot many stuffs”.
 Then I told her that money comes from hard work from your job and you can do any job smartly if you study well and finish your homework on time.
 So when she comes back from school, she freshens up, has her lunch and directly finishes her homework!